hvad/ansible-shinken/README.md

 that you use CentOS or RHEL to test these modules.

-These playbooks can deploy a simple all-in-one Shinken server or a distributed infrastructure with on Central, many Pollers.
+These playbooks can deploy a simple all-in-one Shinken server or a distributed infrastructure.
 The inventory file 'hosts' defines the nodes in which the stacks should be configured.

         [arbiter]
         arbiter